TszKitLo40/vim-go-ide/README.md

     git clone https://github.com/diverdane/vim-go-ide.git ~/.vim_runtime
     ~/.vim_runtime/install.sh

 This will clone the repository, and set up ~/.vimrc to use the new ~/.vim_runtime directory (a backup copy of ~/.vimrc will be created).
-Next, start up Vim and enter the following to ensure that your Go development environment includes the necessary binaries upon which Vim depends:
+Next, start up Vim and enter the following to ensure that your Go development environment includes the necessary binaries (and updates) upon which Vim depends:

     :GoInstallBinaries
+    :GoUpdateBinaries

 Optionally, create an alias (e.g. in ~/.bashrc or .bash_aliases) for vi: